janet-9/CardiacEP-PINOS/Data/README.md

 ## **OpenCARP simulation files**

-Contains the carputils script used to generate the simulation files and the simulation folders used to generate the example datasets.
+Contains the carputils script, mesh and state files used to generate the ground truth simulation data.

-To run the simulation script, ensure that all of the necessary requirements are installed from: [https://opencarp.org/](https://opencarp.org/), and then run:
+To run the simulation script:
+1. Ensure that all of the necessary requirements are installed from: [https://opencarp.org/](https://opencarp.org/)
+2. Build the 'AlievPanfilovDynamic.model' cell model has been into the architecture (follow the [https://opencarp.org/documentation/examples/01_ep_single_cell/04_limpet_fe](example) from the openCARP website)
+3. Run:

 ```bash
 python 2D_Waves_AP.py --protocol '<protocol>' <additional arguments>